-With that being said, it is worth point out that a regulatory barrier delayed the appearance of such cards and saw many initiatives such as the much discussed and advertised TenX Dash Debit card canceled over fears of a regulatory crackdown, on the basis of non-compliance with the applicable KYC/AML procedures.
+With that being said, it is worth point out that a regulatory barrier delayed the appearance of such cards and saw many initiatives such as the much-discussed and advertised TenX Dash Debit card canceled over fears of a regulatory crackdown, based on non-compliance with the applicable KYC/AML procedures.

 Currently, a handful of Dash supporting debit/credit cards exist and are being shipped over to customers wanting to transact using DASH.
 However, their availability cannot be guaranteed in all jurisdictions and could be halted without prior notice.